borgmatic-collective/borgmatic/docs/how-to/make-per-application-backups.md

 for more information.
 For Borg 2.x, see the [match archives documentation](https://borgbackup.readthedocs.io/en/2.0.0b5/usage/help.html#borg-help-match-archives).

+Some borgmatic command-line actions also have a `--match-archives` flag that overrides both the auto-matching behavior and the `match_archives` configuration option.

 <span class="minilink minilink-addedin">Prior to 1.7.11</span> The way to
 limit the archives used for the `prune` action was a `prefix` option in the `retention` section for matching against the start of archive names.
 And the option for limiting the archives used for the `check` action was a separate `prefix` in the `consistency` section.
-Both of these options are deprecated in favor of the auto-matching behavior (or `match_archives`) in newer versions of borgmatic.
+Both of these options are deprecated in favor of the auto-matching behavior (or `match_archives`/`--match-archives`) in newer versions of borgmatic.

 ## Configuration includes